Mccranky83/imgbrd-grabber-docs/docs/docs/sites/index.md

 4. Fill the Url field, and leave the "Guess" checkbox checked
 5. If an error occurs, uncheck "Guess", and choose a source type manually in the list

+!!! warning

-**⚠️ If Shimmie-based boards are currently supported, a lot of them are still buggy, so beware when using them**
+    If Shimmie-based boards are currently supported, a lot of them are still buggy, so beware when using them

 ## Create a new source type